itsjavi/ra-admin-guesser-treeql/README.md

 ```

-## TODO
+## TODOs

 - [ ] Tests like
   in [ra-data-simple-rest](https://github.com/marmelab/react-admin/blob/master/packages/ra-data-simple-rest/src/index.spec.ts)
-- [ ] Basic foreign keys support, using Reference fields and inputs.
+- [x] Basic foreign keys support, using Reference fields and inputs.
   - This can be easily guessed, because we know the whole DB schema structure.
-- [ ] Suggest code for custom Record components (like api-platform admin does)
+- [x] Suggest code for custom Record components (like api-platform admin does)
 - [ ] Better numeric support (floats should not be allowed for int columns)
 - [ ] Guess basic validation rules (e.g. emails, urls, colors, slugs, etc)
 - [ ] Being able to hook in to replace some column fields/inputs, or to show/hide specific columns in the lists
 - [ ] Being able to override generation for specific tables or table columns, as well as the sidebar icons.
 - [x] Being able to use it with any TreeQL impl

 ## License